 Let me explain.
 The standard first-conversation cover: Name, occupation, nationality and/or country of residence.
 On the third point, my nationality, people seem to feel the right to behave completely shamelessly.

-It has become such a bothersome, predictable dialog that I am undeservedly benevolent toward people who do not comment on my supposed non-Swedish-ness.
+It has become such a bothersome, predictable dialogue that I am undeservedly benevolent towards people who do not comment on my supposed non-Swedish-ness.
 Nordic people comment on it less, and I will never forget the Estonian woman who corrected her American husband’s prejudice by stating “she looks Swedish” when he fell into the jargon I know so well.
 She is forever my hero.

 I am the first to agree that we are all a little bit racist (as Avenue Q so rightly pointed out), but I think that it is what we do with this prejudice that defines our character.
 In some situations it is useful to immediately “assume” this or that about people.
 However, the truth value of this assumption needs to be investigated and should never be addressed to the individual involved.
 I too once got surprised hearing an Indian man speak with the strongest British accent imaginable, but did I point this out to him?
 Of course not!